-We stress that non-uniformity is implicit in this definition, because no conditions are made regarding the relation between the various circuits that are used to compute the function value on different input lengths.
+We stress that non-uniformity is implicit in this definition, because no conditions are made regarding the relation between the various circuits used to compute the function on different input lengths.

-An interesting feature of Definition 3.2 is that, unlike in the case of uniform model of computation, it allows considering the actual complexity of the function rather than an upper-bound on its complexity (cf. $\S1.2.3.5$ and Section 4.2.1).
-This is a consequence of the fact that the circuit model has no "free parameters" (such as various parameters of the possible algorithm that is use in the uniform model).2
+An interesting feature of Definition 3.2 is that, unlike in the case of uniform model of computation, circuit complexity is the actual complexity of the function rather than an upper-bound on its complexity (cf. $\S1.2.3.4$ and Section 4.2.1).
+This is a consequence of the fact that the circuit model has no "free parameters" (e.g., the finite algorithm in use)2 and that the issue of constructibility of complexity measures (cf., e.g., Definition 4.2) is irrelevant to it.